⛰️🇺🇸 14 Rewarding Facts about Mount Rushmore

 Borglum supposedly added an extra foot to the nose of George Washington in an attempt to account for future erosion.

-Do you have any interesting or fun facts about Mount Rushmore that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Mount Rushmore?
+Share them in the comments below!

 This page was last modified on February 1, 2022.
 Suggest an edit